-The Blackstone Lecture Series was established in 1996 to recognize the scholarly achievements of younger members of the William & Mary Law School faculty.
+The Blackstone Lecture Series was established in 1996 to recognize the scholarly achievements of members of the William & Mary Law School faculty with fewer years in the academy.
 The series is made possible through the generosity of Law School alumni.

 James Goold Cutler Lecture

 The Culter Lecture series was established in 1927 by James Goold Cutler of Rochester, NY, to provide an annual lecture at William & Mary by “an outstanding authority on the Constitution of the United States.”
 The original series of sixteen lectures were held from 1928 to 1944.
 After a period of dormancy, the Cutler lectures were revived in 1980-1981 under the auspices of the Law School, with each lecture published in the William and Mary Law Review.